 The job titles of Financial Adviser and Financial Planner are often thought to be one and the same.
 Often when I meet new people, they ask what I do.
-When I explain that I’m a Financial Planner, they might comment “Oh, I work with someone like you; so and so at firm name”.
+When I explain that I’m a Financial Planner, they might comment “Oh, I work with someone like you: so-and-so at firm name”.
 But, when I go on to ask them what that person does for them, I’m afraid that they are certainly not receiving a financial planning service.

-This planning helps that person achieve their long-term goals, making sure they have money invested in the right places, at the right risk level and available to them at the time they need it.
+This planning helps that person achieve their long-term goals.
+It makes sure they have money invested in the right places, at the right risk level, and available to them at the time they need it.
 We include detailed modelling to visually demonstrate the impact of a client’s decision making – it really does bring it to life!
-And finally, the plan is regularly reviewed to make sure that it remains on track to achieve the client’s objectives and any changes in their goals, taxation, regulation or legislation.
+And, finally, the plan is regularly reviewed to make sure that it remains on track to achieve the client’s objectives.
+We make sure to capture any changes in their goals, taxation, regulation or legislation.

-We take the time to get to know you, our clients.
+We take the time to get to know our clients.
 Only by understanding your objectives for yourself, your family and the wider community can we ensure that your financial planning is structured efficiently to achieve your goals.

 If you would like to know more about how we work and feel Financial Planning is the right approach for you, let’s talk about it.